ngauthier/tubesock/README.md

 Tubesock lets you use websockets from rack and rails 4+ by using Rack's new hijack interface to access the underlying socket connection.

 In contrast to other websocket libraries, Tubesock does not use a reactor (read: no eventmachine).
 Instead, it leverages Rails 4's new full-stack concurrency support.
 Note that this means you must use a concurrent server.
-We recommend Puma.
+We recommend Puma > 2.0.0.

 ## Installation